jalagar/animated-art-engine/README.md

 ### Step 1

-In order to get [MichaPipo's Generative Gif Engine](https://github.com/MichaPipo/Generative_Gif_Engine) to work, the input layers needs to be in [Sprite Sheet](https://gamedevelopment.tutsplus.com/tutorials/an-introduction-to-spritesheet-animation--gamedev-13099).
+In order to get [nftchef's Generative Gif Engine](https://github.com/nftchef/art-engine) to work, the input layers needs to be in [Sprite Sheet](https://gamedevelopment.tutsplus.com/tutorials/an-introduction-to-spritesheet-animation--gamedev-13099).
 However this is tedious and unintuitive for many artists who use tools that export individual images.